 The University of Tampa fully supports the efforts and welfare of all its students.
 One such avenue of support lies in the provision of reasonable accommodations to eligible students who may have disabilities as defined in the Americans with Disabilities Act (ADA).
 UT is fully committed to act in compliance with all ADA mandated requirements.

 The University faculty and staff are mindful of the diversity of the student body and act in ways to promote the academic success of each individual.
-Academic Excellence Programs and Student Accessibility Services (SAS) are committed to the principles and practices of universal design and provides students with disabilities needed accommodations that equalize their access to the educational experience.
+The Office of Student Accessibility and Academic Support is committed to the principles and practices of universal design and provides students with disabilities needed accommodations that equalize their access to the educational experience.

 Our main goal is to encourage student growth towards self-advocacy and independence, and we will serve as a source of support and information for the student.
 Ultimately, the office believes in a student’s right to academic self-determination.